9 Common Early Signs of Alzheimer’s

 Knowing the early signs of Alzheimer’s is the key to getting your loved ones the individualized care they need.
-Below are nine common symptoms that someone with Alzheimer’s may exhibit.
+Below are eight common symptoms that someone with Alzheimer’s may exhibit.

 1. Memory Loss